rillonline/writing/kearsarge/kearsarge.md

 "Precisely," I said.

-"But I still think--" I trailed off.
-Still think?
-Had I been thinking this or had it just suggested itself to me.

-"I still think," I repeated, "that Kearsarge herself might be involved.
+"I still think," I said, "that Kearsarge herself might be involved.
 If she was pressuring Mudd and he wanted out, that would be a good reason to assassinate him.
 Perhaps he was going to tell someone.
 Then Blake comes along and he ants to tell the whole Coalition what is going